kostja/doc/download/rocks.rst

                     :specialtext: External
                     :sourcelink: https://github.com/tarantool/curl

-                    Set of bindings for libcurl to use most of the standard HTTP client functions
+                    Set of bindings for 'libcurl' to use most of the standard HTTP client functions

             .. _Operating systems: